• Skip to content

 What are Ramps?

 Ramps (Allium tricoccum) are perennial wild onions native to North America.
 They are characterized by their broad, lily-of-the-valley-like leaves, which are dark green in color, and their slender, purplish stems.
 Ramps are known for their strong flavor, which is a unique blend of garlic and onion, with a hint of sweetness.
-They are versatile in the kitchen, adding a burst of flavor to a variety of dishes, and are often used in both traditional and modern Appalachian cuisine.
+Highly versatile in the kitchen, ramps add depth to everything from scrambled eggs and pastas to compound butters and pizzas, and they’ve long been a staple of traditional Appalachian cooking.

 Avoid damaging the bulbs

-Ramps grow from bulbs, and damaging the bulbs can prevent them from regrowing.
-Use a sharp knife or scissors to carefully cut the leaves above the bulbs, leaving the roots in the ground.
+Ramps grow from underground bulbs, and damaging the bulbs can prevent them from regrowing.
+Instead of pulling the entire plant, use a sharp knife or scissors to carefully cut a few leaves above the bulbs, leaving the roots in the ground.

 Leave some behind